 Many are asking themselves, what is titanium dioxide?
 Good question!

 It is one of the top fifty chemicals produced worldwide.
-It is a white, opaque and naturally- occurring mineral found in two main forms: rutile and anatase.
+It is a white, opaque, and naturally- occurring mineral found in two primary forms: rutile and anatase.

 Where is it found?